mikaelgartner/30-day-sprint/week-4/final-project/bookbuddy/README.md

 - Add favorites with `localStorage`
 - Create a book detail view with subjects and description
 - Add a “Book of the Day” feature

+---

+# ✅ Day 26: Learnings & Achievements – Feature Expansion & Modal System

+## 🔍 What I Built
+- Implemented `fetchBooksOfTheDay()` and `fetchTopRatedBooks()` using Open Library subject endpoints
+- Rendered dynamic book cards with cover, title, author, and publish year
+- Created a responsive book detail modal with dynamic content injection
+- Structured modal layout using Flexbox for side-by-side image and metadata

+## 🧠 What I Learned
+- How to parse Open Library’s subject-based data and handle missing fields
+- How to safely escape JSON for inline `onclick` handlers
+- How to structure modal HTML for clean Flexbox alignment
+- How to standardize metadata display using consistent paragraph formatting

+## 🎨 Styling Highlights
+- Side-by-side modal layout with image and metadata
+- Responsive modal design with fallback for small screens
+- Unified metadata styling using `<p><strong>Label:</strong> Value</p>` format

+## 🚀 Next Steps
+- Add subjects and descriptions from `/works/{id}.json`
+- Refactor inline `onclick` to use `addEventListener`
+- Implement favorites with `localStorage`
+- Add accessibility features (ARIA roles, keyboard navigation)